My Quiet Kitchen

 • Brown some Impossible or Beyond Meat with the vegetables.

-• For a homemade beefy option try this amazing soy curl vegan beef.
+• For a homemade option try this amazing vegan ground beef.
 Since it's already cooked you can add it directly to the crockpot with the sauce layers.

 • Additional veggies - try sautéed zucchini, yellow squash, and carrot, and swap the spinach for kale, arugula, or finely chopped broccoli.